-Ms. Riley said it was an incentive to be able to rent it more often because it is owner occupied; however, if the owner does not stay there it is limited to 30 days of the year.
-Therefore, she would her home by having agreed she was living in her home and was going to rent up to five bedrooms.
-However, she did not have a limit to the number of days she can rent it in the year.
+Ms. Riley said it was an incentive to be able to rent it more often because it is owner occupied; however, if the owner does not stay there, it is limited to 30 days of the year.

 Ms. Spain said it would be for neighborhood stability.